Ed to the Hall! Top 10 Edgar Martinez Baseball Cards

 Like the man himself, Edgar Martinez baseball cards maintain consistent production and stretch across a long period of time.
 The top designated hitter of the 1990s, his bat brought the first taste of playoff success to the Seattle Mariners.
-With many choices available, some of the best Edgar Martinez baseball cards can be viewed below including notable releases from the 1980s and 1990s.
+With many choices available, some of the best Edgar Martinez baseball cards can be viewed below, including notable releases from the 1980s and 1990s.

 Martinez spent his entire 18-season career with the Seattle Mariners, earning a reputation as a fan favorite and the man who kept the Mariners in Seattle.
-Initially at third, Martinez severely injured his hamstring and became a full-time designated hitter in 1995.
+Originally at third, Martinez severely injured his hamstring and became a full-time designated hitter in 1995.
 He excelled at the position, becoming the first and only DH to ever win a batting title with a .356 average in 1995.
 Named Outstanding Designated Hitter five times over his career, Major League Baseball renamed the award in Martinez's honor in 2004.

 In addition to a notable Edgar Martinez error card that cracked the list, he has another error card from his pre-rookie card days.
 In the 1990 CMC AAA set for the Calgary Cannons minor league team, Edgar's photo features Mariners prospect Tino Martinez by mistake.

-Mainly built around value, but also taking design and hobby relevance into account, ten of the key Edgar Martinez baseball cards are showcased below.
+Mainly built around value, but also taking design and hobby relevance into account, some of the key Edgar Martinez baseball cards are showcased below.
 A focus is placed on his earliest cards from the '80s and '90s.

 Top 10 Edgar Martinez Baseball Cards